buildo/avenger/README.md

 The [**`query`**](#query) function allows you to query your data source and get an object of type [**`CachedQuery`**](#CachedQuery) in return.
 It accepts two parameters, the first is a function with a [**`Fetch`**](#Fetch) signature that is used to retrieve data from your data source, the second is an object with the[**`Strategy`**](#Strategy) signature that will be used to decide if the data stored by **Avenger** is still relevant or needs to be refetched.

-Although important, `query` is a pretty low level API and **Avenger** offers some convenient utils with a [**`StrategyBuilder`**](#StrategyBuilder) signature that you should prefer over it (unless you have very specific needs):
+Although important, `query` is a pretty low-level API and **Avenger** offers some convenient utils with a [**`StrategyBuilder`**](#StrategyBuilder) signature that you should prefer over it (unless you have very specific needs):

-- **refetch:** runs the fetch function everytime the data is requested.
+- **refetch:** runs the fetch function every time the data is requested.
 - **expire:** when the data is requested, the fetch function is run only if data in the `Cache` is older than the expiration defined, otherwise the cached value is used.
-- **available:** when the data is requested, if a cahed value is available it is always returned, otherwise the fetch function is run and the result stored in the `Cache` accordingly.
+- **available:** when the data is requested, if a cached value is available it is always returned, otherwise the fetch function is run and the result stored in the `Cache` accordingly.

-All these utils ask you to specify custom [**`Setoid`**](https://github.com/gcanti/fp-ts/blob/master/docs/modules/Setoid.ts.md) instances that will be used to check if an input is already present in one of the `Chache`'s keys (if the check is successful `Avenger` will try to use that value, otherwise it will resoltr to the `Fetch` function) but you can (and should) use them toghether with one of the built in implementations that automatically thake care of it:
+All these utils ask you to specify custom [**`Setoid`**](https://github.com/gcanti/fp-ts/blob/master/docs/modules/Setoid.ts.md) instances that will be used to check if an input is already present in one of the `Chache`'s keys (if the check is successful `Avenger` will try to use that value, otherwise it will resort to the `Fetch` function) but you can (and should) use them together with one of the built-in implementations that automatically take care of it:
 - **queryShallow:** will use a `Setoid` instance that performs a shallow equality check to compare inputs.
 - **queryStrict:** will use a `Setoid` instance that performs a strict equality check to compare inputs.
 - **queryJSON:** will use a `Setoid` instance that performs a strict equality check after transforming the data via JSON stringification to compare inputs.